Hawai’i Weekend Getaway: How to See the Best on a Big Island Road Trip

 Start with Breakfast by the Sea

 After all, you are on an island!
 Head to the Coffee Shack for a yummy island breakfast overlooking a gorgeous mountainside, covered in tropical flora and the bluest sea.
-We loved the lattes with macadamia nut milk, and brunch offerings.
+We loved the lattes with macadamia nut milk and brunch offerings.
 Be sure to watch for some colorful visitors.

 Once you are filled up on blissful views and delicious coffee, you can head to the south part of the island to access Volcanoes National Park, Papakolea Green Sand Beach, the Southernmost tip of the US, and Punalu’u Black Sand beach.

-Hiking around South Point – Ka Lae
+Hiking Around South Point – Ka Lae

-The green sand is from olivine crystals and the beach is carved into a 49,000 year old volcanic cinder cone, so they geology of the area is incredibly interesting in its own right.
 The hike from the parking lot to the top is long, but if you stay on the path along the water it seems to be shorter than some of the others that meander into the grass fields that line the private pasture.
-Once at the top you can hike down to the beach but the path is fairly precarious.

 After the sun set we headed to our second Airbnb – a cute tiny house with an outdoor shower!
-Unfortunately we didn’t get to see it in the daylight until the next day, and my biggest regret was not spending more time there to get the escape feeling and relax.
+Unfortunately, we didn’t get to see it in the daylight until the next day, and my biggest regret was not spending more time there to get the escape feeling and relax.

 Day 4 – Hilo & Waimea: